-Shortly after my book Inner Healing was published, I began sending out a newsletter with articles on spirituality, psychology, and personal growth.
-I have continued to write the newsletter for nearly twenty years.
+Shortly after my book Inner Healing was published, I began to send out a newsletter with articles on spirituality, psychology, and personal growth.

-In this book, I've collected some of the most popular articles.
-To each, I've added a set of questions and answers, based on conversations I've had about these subjects with friends, readers, and clients of mine.
+In this book, I've collected ten of the most popular articles from that newsletter.
+Included with each article is a set of questions and answers based on conversations I've had about these subjects with readers, clients, and friends of mine.

 I do want to clarify one point of language.
-Although I reference a "path" and "journey," I believe that the real spiritual journey is simply a process of awakening to the spiritual light within us.
+Although I refer to a spiritual "path" and a "journey," I believe that the real spiritual journey is a process of awakening to the spiritual light within us.
 This inner light restores peace to our minds, love to our hearts, and inspires actions that benefit everyone.
-The "journey" to the light is simply an opening to what is already there.
+The journey to the light is simply a process of opening to what is already there.

 My goal in this book is to help clear a path for that light to shine brighter into awareness.
 As we allow that to happen, we naturally bring healing and comfort to the world.